Apply to Exhibit

 Northern Rivers Community Gallery (NRCG) welcomes exhibition proposals from artists, designers, curators, community and cultural groups in all art forms including but not limited to: visual arts, sculpture, craft, design, digital media, performance, installation/site-specific works and cultural heritage that display innovative ideas and approaches to contemporary art practice.

-Applications are accepted all year round and are usually assessed once a year for the following year's exhibition period, with the exception of 2020 which has been impacted by COVID-19.
+Applications are accepted all year round and are usually assessed once a year for the following year's exhibition period.
 A Gallery Program panel will consider all applications received by the due date.
 All applicants will be advised in writing as to the outcome of their application.